 Alternating current (AC) is used in homes primarily because it is more efficient for transporting energy over long distances.
 The ability to easily transform alternating current into different voltage levels using transformers allows electricity to be transmitted over vast distances with minimal energy loss.
-High-voltage alternating current is transmitted from power plants and then reduced to safer, lower voltages for domestic use.

 We use alternating current because it allows for efficient transmission and distribution of energy.
 AC current can be easily converted to different voltages using transformers, which is essential for delivering electricity from power plants to homes and businesses.

 Additionally, AC generators and motors are generally simpler and more cost-effective to design and maintain than their DC counterparts.

 Yes, there is AC power in the house.
 Most residential electrical systems use alternating current because it is the standard for distributing electrical power.